Terminator8758/IICI/README.md

 <img src="figs/result.png" style="zoom:45%;" />

 ## Citation
-If you find this code useful for your research, please cite our paper
+If you find this code useful for your research, please kindly cite our paper:
 ```
 @article{2023_wang_iici,
     title={Learning Intra and Inter-Camera Invariance for Isolated Camera supervised Person Re-Identification},